TheGreatJack/RNA-seq-demonstration/README.md

 ### Software setup

-First you should download this repository and then open a terminal in the downloaded repository.
+First, you should download this repository and then open a terminal in the downloaded repository.
 Then you have to create a conda environment from the .yml file, this environment will contain the software required to run this demonstration.
 For that you can run the following command:

 ```
 conda env create -f Workshop_conda_environment.yml